mike-ward/mike-ward.github.io/_posts/indoor-rowing.md

 And if you ever do lose interest, you can easily sell it.
 I started out looking for a used machine but found the few that were available were selling for 80% of cost of a new one.
 I finally gave up and just bought new.
 Now that I own one, I can see why there are so few available in the after market.

-So while the initial investment is high, factored over even say 5 years, you're likely to come out ahead to compare other sports.
+So while the initial investment is high, factored over even say 5 years, you're likely to come out ahead compared to other sports.

 I'll report back in a few months on my progress.
 We'll see if my enthusiasm for this new exercise routine wanes.